StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
 page-title="Introduction - The Trinity in the Bible" header-title="Is Jesus \"the Father's seed\"?
 Is the Holy Spirit \"the Father's spirit\"?"
 %}}

+### Trinity > Cannot be fully understood by humanity without the witness of the First Advent of Christ {#trinity-cannot-be-fully-understood-by-humanity-without-the-witness-of-the-first-advent-of-christ}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/introduction-the-trinity-in-the-old-testament/#the-person-of-jesus-christ-not-yet-come-as-an-explanation-for-god-s-veiling-of-his-nature"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Introduction - The Trinity in the Old Testament" header-title="The person of Jesus Christ not yet come as an explanation for God's veiling of His nature"
+%}}

 ### Trinity > Definition {#trinity-definition}